Dionne quintuplets: Birth

 The babies were kept in a wicker basket borrowed from the neighbours, covered with heated blankets.
 They were taken into the kitchen and set by the open door of the stove to keep warm.
 One by one, they were taken out of the basket and massaged with olive oil.
 Every two hours for the first twenty-four, they were fed water sweetened with corn syrup.
 By the second day they were moved to a slightly larger laundry basket and kept warm with hot-water bottles.
 They were watched constantly and often had to be roused.
-They were then fed with "seven-twenty" formula: cow's milk, boiled water, two spoonfuls of corn syrup, and one or two drops of rum for a stimulant.
+They were then fed with "seven-twenty" formula: cow's milk, boiled water, two spoons of corn syrup, and one or two drops of rum for a stimulant.

 News of the unusual birth spread quickly, sparked by Oliva's brother's inquiry to the local newspaper editor about how much he would charge for an announcement of five babies at a single birth.
 Before long, people from all over North America were offering assistance.
-Individuals sent supplies and well-meant advice (a famous letter from Appalachia recommends tiny doses of burnt rye whisky to prevent diarrhea); one hospital sent two incubators.
-Assistance was also offered by women who donated their breast milk to the quintuplets.
+Individuals sent supplies and well-meant advice.
+A famous letter from Appalachia recommended tiny doses of burnt rye whisky to prevent diarrhea.
+Charlie Blake, a reporter from the Chicago American newspaper found an old incubator from 1895 that did not run on electricity, which was important because the Dionne home did not have electricity, and brought it to the Dionne home.

+A second incubator was brought by the Toronto Star newspaper, which had three more built from antique blueprints.
+Assistance was offered by women who donated their breast milk to the quintuplets.
 The women were compensated for their donations, receiving ten cents per ounce of milk donated.
 This allowed women to help with household income during the Great Depression.
 Once the milk was received, it was preserved and sent by train to the quintuplets.
 Dr. Alan Brown of Toronto's Hospital for Sick Children ensured that a train with twenty-eight ounces of breast milk was delivered to the quintuplets each morning.